subramanya4shenoy/subramanya4shenoy/README.md

      - ~~diy neural network~~ ✔️
      - ~~AWS~~ ✔️
      - ~~Jenkins~~ ✔️
+     - ~~Python~~ ✔️
-     - Python
+     - Machine Learning
-- 💞️ I’m looking to collaborate on any fullstack web applications
+- 💞️ I’m looking to collaborate on any full-stack web applications
 - 📫 How to reach me subramanya4shenoy@gmail.com

 <!---